Standing up for victims of medication and pharmacy errors

 Berman & Simmons is widely recognized as the best personal injury lawyers in Maine and among the best in the U.S.

 We have obtained several of the largest medical malpractice jury verdicts in Maine history, and many of the largest settlements for our clients.
 Our attorneys are extremely knowledgeable about medical issues and skilled at proving fault, documenting the extent of your losses, and ensuring that your family receives full compensation.
+We have recovered $1 billion for our injured clients.

 No other law firm in Maine can match the depth of our expertise and the resources we use to bring these complex cases to a successful conclusion.